arafet/Text-annaotation-using-rule-based-methods-and-Transformers/README.md

 ## 3. Train Transformer Models

 You can train different transformer models (DistilBERT, BERT, ALBERT, RoBERTa) for email classification using the provided `train.py` script.
+If you want to test the distilbert model download the following [checkpoints](https://drive.google.com/drive/folders/1RFWAaTGGvFSg3gdvaopzg_RksLqxqkpi?usp=drive_link) and place the folder distilbert within checkpoints folder.

 ### Supported Models:
 - `distilbert-base-uncased`